nathanblair/blog/2021/August/15/Move-to-Firebase.md

 I've determined that the only way to get the full performance I want is to migrate the hosting provider from GitHub Pages to Google Cloud.

-The determining factor has been the limitation of routing Single-Page-App like Svelte Components and not wanting to release full website updates every time I write a new Blog article.
+The determining factor has been the limitation of routing Single-Page-Apps and not wanting to release full website updates every time I write a new Blog article.

 Here's the rub: